Sněžka: Today

-One side of the mountain is in the Czech Republic; the other belongs since 1945 to Poland.
-Both sides of the border have lost their historic German-speaking populations in the wake of World War II.
-The area is very popular in summer with tourists from the Czech Republic, Poland, and Germany, who enjoy hiking in the alpine environment unique to this area.
+One side of the mountain is in the Czech Republic; the other has belonged to Poland since 1945.
+Both sides of the border lost their historic German-speaking populations in the wake of World War II.
+The area is very popular in summer with tourists from the Czech Republic, Poland and Germany, who enjoy hiking in the alpine environment unique to this area.

-On the Polish side a disc-shaped observatory with a weather station and restaurant was built in 1974, and the St. Lawrence Chapel.
-On the Czech side are a post office, and a chairlift station, connecting the peak with the town of Pec pod Sněžkou at the base of the mountain.
+On the Polish side a disc-shaped observatory with a weather station and restaurant was built in 1974, and the St Lawrence Chapel.
+On the Czech side are a post office and a chairlift station connecting the peak with the town of Pec pod Sněžkou at the base of the mountain.

 Although the mountain is the highest natural peak in the Czech Republic, the actual highest point is the top of the television transmitter on Praděd, reaching 1,652 metres (1,491+162 m).
 If the Polish observatory is taken into account, Sněžka peaks at 1,620 metres.

 In 2004 a new post office and observation platform replaced an old post office and the remains of the Bohemian hut, which had been closed since the 1980s.

 In March 2009 the Polish observatory suffered serious damage to the upper disc as a result of extreme weather and structural failure.
 The upper disc's floor broke, though a fast response from the Technical University of Wrocław saved the remaining disc from taking any further damage.
 The restaurant and meteo offices were reopened soon after the construction team had finished clearing the debris and securing what was left of the observatory.
 After detailed inspection it was determined that no further damage should occur and the building was restored to its previous state.
 The upper disc was restored to its 1974 design (with contemporary improvements), skipping alterations made in 1980s and 1990s which were suspected to contribute to the structural failure of March 2009.

 The old chairlift to the top of Sněžka was replaced by a new cable car system.
 Since February 2014, the four-person cabins in two sections have carried 250 visitors per hour from Pec pod Sněžkou.

 There are many marked tourist routes from the Polish side to the summit, mainly from the town of Karpacz.
 It is possible to take a chairlift from Karpacz to Kopa (1377 m a.s.l.) which significantly shortens the way to the summit.

 Sněžka belongs to the Crown of Europe, Crown of Polish Mountains and Crown of Sudetes.